solana-labs/solana/docs/src/integrations/exchange.md

 ## Supporting the SPL Token Standard

-[SPL Token](https://spl.safecoin.org/token) is the standard for wrapped/synthetic token creation and exchange on the Safecoin blockchain.
+[SPL Token](https://spl.solana.com/token) is the standard for wrapped/synthetic token creation and exchange on the Safecoin blockchain.

-The SPL Token workflow is similar to that of native SAFE tokens, but there are a few differences which will be discussed in this section.
+The SPL Token workflow is similar to that of native SOL tokens, but there are a few differences which will be discussed in this section.

 ### Token Mints